-Similar to other indicators of fair housing, 86.8 percent of the unit capacity is identified on sites with the lowest incidence of children in single female-headed households in neighborhood 2 and neighborhood 3.a on Site 31 (also known as the Miravale Parcel B Project, which is a mixed-income project that is in the application phase as of February 2024), and the Vintage Estates, Santa Clara Street, and MSP pipeline projects, and vacant sites along Gabilan Avenue in neighborhood 2 (Figure 4-24, Percentage Unit Capacity by Percentage of Children in Female-Headed Households).
-Approximately 94.1 percent of higher-income unit capacity, 66.5 percent of moderate-income unit capacity, and 84.6 percent of lower-income unit capacity is identified in these neighborhoods, increasing the opportunities for female-headed households currently experiencing overpayment and/or overcrowding to acquire affordable, and adequately sized housing in generally higher-income neighborhoods while promoting a reduction in the concentration of female-headed households in other parts of the city.
+Similar to other indicators of fair housing, 90.186.8 percent of the unit capacity is identified on sites with the lowest incidence of children in single female-headed households in neighborhood 2 and neighborhood 3.a within the Miravale Parcel B on Site 31 (also known as the Miravale Parcel B Project, which is a mixed-income project that is in the application phase as of February 2024), and the Vintage Estates, Orchard Villas Santa Clara Street, and MSP pipeline projects, and vacant sites along Gabilan Avenue in neighborhood 2 (Figure 4-24, Percentage Unit Capacity by Percentage of Children in Female-Headed Households).
+Approximately 95.294.1 percent of higher-income unit capacity, 78.266.5 percent of moderate-income unit capacity, and 82.6 84.6 percent of lower-income unit capacity is identified in these neighborhoods, increasing the opportunities for female-headed households currently experiencing overpayment and/or overcrowding to acquire affordable, and adequately sized housing in generally higher-income neighborhoods while promoting a reduction in the concentration of female-headed households in other parts of the city.